NM2/smartie-doc/index.md

 #### **Details view**

 Clicking on a probes cluster on the map opens a details view on the bottom of the tab.
-The details table lists all the probes placed around that location giving a general overview on their status as shown below.
+The details table lists all the probes placed around that location giving a general overview on their status.

 ![home-probes-details-view](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/home-probes-details-view.png)

-The globe icon placed on the top-left corner of the details view gives an hint on the shown list.
+The globe icon, placed on the top-left corner of the details view, gives an hint on the shown list.
 If the icon is green, the view only shows the probes available in specific location.
 When the user clicks on the icon, it turns grey and the table shows all the probes associated to the controller.

 Using the input boxes on the top bar of the table, the user can filter the probes by every field available: